InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 **Summary**:
-Embeds data from brains or computers into maps of potential experiences ("_Q_-networks").
-Uses advanced mathematics to analyze these maps, revealing structures that align with the ontologies[^1] of subjective experience, such as a sense of self, time, and embodiment, incorporating Husserlian/Heideggerian themes.
+Embeds data from brains or computers into maps of potential experiences (“Q-networks”).
+These interface maps are analyzed with advanced mathematics to reveal structures that correspond to ontologies[^1] of subjective experience, such as self, time, and embodiment, incorporating Husserlian/Heideggerian themes.
+The framework extends to life sciences, modeling biological interfaces.

 <!--Models a network of interacting agents, formalizing their collective dynamics through ontologies[^1] to encode embodiments, spacetime, and selfhood.
 Implements this agent-based RS model in AI systems, then deploys category theory to bridge it with phenomenological frameworks, incorporating Husserlian/Heideggerian themes. -->